Timeline of Mars Science Laboratory: Evidence for ancient water

-On September 27, 2012, NASA scientists announced that the Curiosity rover found evidence for an ancient streambed suggesting a "vigorous flow" of water on Mars.
+On 27 September 2012, NASA scientists announced that the Curiosity rover found evidence for an ancient streambed suggesting a "vigorous flow" of water on Mars.

-On October 7, 2012, a mysterious "bright object" (image), discovered in the sand at Rocknest, drew scientific interest.
+On 7 October 2012, a mysterious "bright object" (image), discovered in the sand at Rocknest, drew scientific interest.
 Several close-up pictures (close-up 1) (close-up 2) were taken of the object and preliminary interpretations by scientists suggest the object to be "debris from the spacecraft".
 Nonetheless, further images in the nearby sand have detected other "bright particles" (image) (close-up 1).
 These newly discovered objects are presently thought to be "native Martian material".

-On October 17, 2012, at Rocknest, the first X-ray diffraction analysis of Martian soil was performed.
+On 17 October 2012, at Rocknest, the first X-ray diffraction analysis of Martian soil was performed.
 The results revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian soil in the sample was similar to the weathered basaltic soils of Hawaiian volcanoes.
 The sample used is composed of dust distributed from global dust storms and local fine sand.
 So far, the materials Curiosity has analyzed are consistent with the initial ideas of deposits in Gale Crater recording a transition through time from a wet to dry environment.

-On November 22, 2012, the Curiosity rover analyzed a rock named "Rocknest 3" with the APXS and then resumed traveling toward "Point Lake" overlook on its way to Glenelg Intrigue.
+On 22 November 2012, the Curiosity rover analyzed a rock named "Rocknest 3" with the APXS and then resumed traveling toward "Point Lake" overlook on its way to Glenelg Intrigue.

-On December 3, 2012, NASA reported that Curiosity performed its first extensive soil analysis, revealing the presence of water molecules, sulfur and chlorine in the Martian soil.
+On 3 December 2012, NASA reported that Curiosity performed its first extensive soil analysis, revealing the presence of water molecules, sulfur and chlorine in the Martian soil.
 The presence of perchlorates in the sample seems highly likely.
 The presence of sulfate and sulfide is also likely because sulfur dioxide and hydrogen sulfide were detected.
 Small amounts of chloromethane, dichloromethane and trichloromethane were detected.
 The source of the carbon in these molecules is unclear.
 Possible sources include contamination of the instrument, organics in the sample and inorganic carbonates.

-2013 events

 Evidence for ancient habitability

 In February 2013, the rover used its drill for the first time.

 In March 2013, NASA reported Curiosity found evidence that geochemical conditions in Gale Crater were once suitable for microbial life after analyzing the first drilled sample of Martian rock, "John Klein" rock at Yellowknife Bay in Gale Crater.
 The rover detected water, carbon dioxide, oxygen, sulfur dioxide and hydrogen sulfide.
 Chloromethane and dichloromethane were also detected.
 Related tests found results consistent with the presence of smectite clay minerals.
 In addition, sandstone beds associated with the Gillespie Lake Member of Yellowknife Bay seem similar to microbially induced sedimentary structures (MISS) found on Earth, according to one study.